Observational Constraints on Axion(s) Dark Energy with a Cosmological Constant: Statistical analysis of the model and constraints on cosmological parameters

 The evolution of the scalar field $\phi$ and the dark energy equation of state parameter $w$ as a function of scale factor are shown in figure \ref{phiw_oscillation}.
 The best fit curve of $\phi(a)$ and $w(a)$ hardly show any oscillating nature.
-But for certain values of the parameter $p$ and $f_1$, selected from the 2$\sigma$ confidence regions of the these parameters, oscillating features in $\phi(a)$ and $w(a)$ are observed.
+But for certain values of the parameter $p$ and $f_1$, selected from the 2$\sigma$ confidence regions of the these parameters (as mentioned in the caption), oscillating features in $\phi(a)$ and $w(a)$ are observed.
 This is definitely due to the interplay of the cosmological constant and the axion potential.
 Note that for a pure axion potential without a cosmological constant, the oscillation at the bottom of the potential is excluded with high significance \cite{Dutta:2006cf, Adak:2014moa}.
 Top panels of figure \ref{phiw_oscillation} shows evolution of the scalar field and the dark energy equation of state.
 The bottom panel of figures \ref{phiw_oscillation} shows the region in the potential where the scalar field evolves as shown in the top panel.
-The region of oscillation of $\phi$ is also indicated there in lower panels of figure \ref{phiw_oscillation}.
+In the figure for the equation of state $w(z)$, we show the reconstructed behaviour for $w(z)$ (with $1\sigma$ and $2\sigma$ region) as well as an oscillatory behaviour which occurs for certain choice of the parameters within $2\sigma$ region.The region of oscillation of $\phi$ is also indicated in lower panels of figure \ref{phiw_oscillation}.
 This figures confirms the fact that within $2\sigma$ confidence interval, the data allows the oscillatory behaviour, both in the scalar field evolution as well as in the dark energy equation of state.